A Guide to Making Great Homemade Pasta

 I created the following flavor matrix below as a means of helping you pick a delicious sauce based on what you had in your pantry.
 To download the matrix, you can click on the image.

-For additional information on pairings, as well as a list of 30+ sauce recipes, see my other post here on cooking great pasta.
+For additional information on pairings, as well as a list of 30+ sauce recipes, see my other post on how to cook great pasta.